-Before this event, it was thought that only in unusual service applications over time would pinholing occur to the degree that would render the PE pipe not repairable.
-This event disproves that assumption.
-Field experience is showing that there are more numerous occasions for electrostatic pinholing to occur than previously thought.
+Before this event, it was thought that only in unusual service applications, over time, would pinholing occur to the degree that the PE pipe could not be repaired.
+But this event disproves that assumption.
+Field experience is showing that there are numerous occasions when electrostatic pinholing can occur than was previously thought.

 Some operators believe the use of regrind material might contribute to pinholing.
-However, according to Performance Pipe, the use of regrind in pipe should not change the dielectric strength of the pipe providing similar resins are mixed.
+However, according to Performance Pipe, the use of regrind in pipe should not change the dielectric strength of the pipe, provided that similar resins are mixed.

 Electrostatic pinholing can be an expensive problem.
 PE pipes with pinholes must be replaced since they cannot be repaired.
-Since the damage in this event was due to the electrostatic discharge of the pipe, the contractor was not held liable.
-Therefore MLGW absorbed the cost of \$3,641.92 for the replacement of the line.
+Because the damage described here was due to the electrostatic discharge of the pipe, the contractor was not held liable.
+Therefore, MLGW absorbed the cost of \$3,641.92 for the replacement of the line.

-Not only does electrostatic pinholing cause significant repair issues, it causes unaccounted gas.
-The service line in this incident had 8 pinholes with an average size of .75mm.
-At an operating pressure of approximately 99 psi, these 8 leaks would release 880 cfh.
-Each year the leaks in this line were undetected, the gas loss would be 7,708,800 cf per year.
+Not only does electrostatic pinholing lead to significant repair issues, it also causes unaccounted-for gas.
+The service line in this incident had eight pinholes with an average size of .75 mm.
+At an operating pressure of approximately 99 psi, these eight leaks would release 880 cf/h.
+Each year that the leaks in the line remained undetected, the gas loss would total 7,708,800 cf.

 In this failure event at MLGW, the damage was discovered.
-How much pinholing is occurring, however, which is not discovered?
-When Mark Staker at Mountain Fuel advised crews to soap all squeeze offs in the two weeks after the initial discovery of electrostatic pinholing, Mountain Fuel crews reported six additional instances of electrostatic pinholing during squeeze off.
-In preparation for this paper, an operator advised us that during routine leak surveys of residential services at his company, they discovered numerous small leaks in $\frac{1}{2}$ and $\frac{3}{4}$ inch service lines.
+However, how much pinholing is occurring that is not discovered?
+When Mark Staker at Mountain Fuel advised crews to soap all squeeze offs in the two weeks after the initial discovery of electrostatic pinholing, Mountain Fuel's crews reported six additional instances of electrostatic pinholing during squeeze off.

+In preparation for this article, an operator advised that during routine leak surveys of residential services at his company, they discovered numerous small leaks in one-half and three-quarter-inch service lines.
 The service lines were uncovered and soaped.
 Small bubbles appeared on the surfaces.
-The operator said that although the leaks didn't cause a pressure drop they were detectable.
+The operator said that although the leaks did not cause a pressure drop, they were detectable.
 The utility assumed it was defective pipe.
-In retrospect, he suspects the cause was probably electrostatic pinholing since all the pipe passed pressure tests at the time of installation which indicates no material defect from manufacturing was present at the time of installation
+In retrospect, he suspects the cause was probably electrostatic pinholing because all the pipe passed pressure tests at the time of installation, which indicates no material defect from manufacturing was present at the time.

-This type of electrostatic pinholing would most likely be caused by a 3rd party pipe break causing a unrestricted flow of gas through the system.
-Upstream from the break the rushing gas would act just like a line purge causing undetected pinholing in a system unknown to operators until detected by leak surveys years later.
-The break would be repaired and there would be no indication that upstream of the break numerous pinhole leaks were created by the line break.
+This type of electrostatic pinholing would most likely be caused by a third- party pipe break creating an unrestricted flow of gas through the system.
+Upstream from the break, the rushing gas would act just like a line purge, causing undetected pinholing in a system until detected by leak surveys years later.
+The break would be repaired and there would be no indication that, upstream, numerous pinhole leaks were also created.